 Below we take a closer look at three examples of sustainable packaging solutions to show you what they look like and why they have the potential to become widely adopted across our industry.

 1. Reinventing the box – an all-new sustainable packaging concept

 Reusable boxes bring packaging into the circular economy.
-With the option to return the packaging material at your own convenience, deliveries no longer have to be as wasteful as they once did.
-The concept behind the (circular) packaging economy is to design out wasteful elements and keep products and material in use for as long as possible.
+With the option to return the packaging material at your own convenience, deliveries no longer have to be as wasteful as they once were.
+The concept behind the (circular) packaging economy is to design out wasteful elements and keep products and materials in use for as long as possible.

 2. AI-powered – using technology to save resources

 The scarcity of cardboard has earned the material a new nickname among supply chain managers: “beige gold”.
-But much of the cardboard used to package ecommerce orders is actually wasted.
-For example, our research showed that 24% of package volume is empty space.
-It also accounts for up to 50% of otherwise unnecessary shipment space.
+But much of the cardboard used to package e-commerce orders is actually wasted.
+For example, our research showed that 24 percent of package volume is empty space.
+It also accounts for up to 50 percent of otherwise unnecessary shipment space.
 In other words, we need more room in our trucks and containers to deliver goods because of the space taken up by the cardboard packaging alone.
 That makes shipping more costly.

 This has an immediate impact on minimizing waste, increasing shipment efficiency, and ensuring goods do not get damaged on their – often very long – journey from A to B.

 Proactive solutions are always preferable to retroactive ones – and initial estimates of the OptiCarton pilot have already backed this up.
-In addition to reducing cardboard usage and increasing environmental efficiency, customers are set to save up to 35% on shipping costs.
+In addition to reducing cardboard usage and increasing environmental efficiency, customers are set to save up to 35 percent on shipping costs.

 How much cardboard is wasted?

 3. Changing habits – taking the initiative to reframe mindsets